 National Sepsis Program

-National inpatient data shows that sepsis cases are increasing in Australia, despite extensive work by states and territories to improve early detection, recognition and treatment of sepsis.
+National inpatient data shows that sepsis cases are increasing in Australia.
+The Commission is joining the efforts of the states and territories to improve early detection, recognition and treatment of sepsis.

 On 13 September 2019, Minister Hunt announced $1.5m in funding to support improved sepsis outcomes.
 The Commission was appointed by the Australian Government Department of Health to lead and coordinate the National Sepsis Program through a funding agreement in June 2020.
 The George Institute for Global Health is working closely with the Commission to develop and implement this work.